 The most common cause of the fear of driving is the road accidents.
 Such a fear may have developed as response to a traumatic incident in the past.
 However, such responses occur only to specific driving situations that are related to the cause of the fear.
 Because driving is such an important part of life these days it’s really important to address this fear.
 If it’s not it’s going to severely limit your options and also affect your life.

-Driving Phobia – Fear of Driving: Symptoms And Treatment Options
+Vehophobia – Fear of Driving: Introduction

 The fear of driving may also be related to other phobias that are present, e.g., agoraphobia.
 This is the anxiety that is caused when in the midst of crowds, etc. Those who suffer from agoraphobia will avoid getting into situations that are threatening such as driving on deserted roads, driving a long distance away from home, driving on bridges and tunnels, etc.